crumbhole/argocd-lovely-plugin/README.md

 You can download `argocd-lovely-plugin` binary and run it in an application directory.
 Errors will go to stderr, and the rendered yaml will appear on stdout.
 - You will need helm and kustomize on your path if you use those.
 - You should set up the expected environment variables.
-Remember `ARGOCD_APP_NAME` needs to be set for helm chart rendering, or can be overridden with `ARGOCD_ENV_LOVELY_HELM_NAME`.
+Remember `ARGOCD_APP_NAME` needs to be set for helm chart rendering, or can be overridden with `LOVELY_HELM_NAME`.
 One or other must be set.

 # Videos
 If you prefer to watch videos of things rather than read words, we have compiled some demos.